 - Budget monitoring and accountability.

-The activities, such as regional trainings, set of best practices, experts working group meetings, Regional Sustainability Advocacy Toolbox, sub-grants, internships, expert mentorship, technical assistance and delivery of joint advocacy campaign of EECA communities “Chase the virus not people” are an important part of support from the Consortium to national and local level communities.
+The activities, such as regional trainings, set of best practices, experts working group meetings, Budget Advocacy Toolbox, sub-grants, internships, expert mentorship, technical assistance and delivery of community driven advocacy campaign “Chase the virus not people” are an important part of support from the Consortium to national and local level communities.

-Furthermore, the RCNF grant is important resource for further strengthening of EHRA’s governance and operational systems, as well as program efficiency and financial sustainability of EHRA.
-As key outcomes it is expected to achieve financial diversification of funding sources, and to develop EHRA strategy 2020-2025 and MEL Framework.
+Furthermore, the RCNF grant is an important resource for further strengthening of EHRA’s governance and operational systems, as well as program efficiency and financial sustainability of EHRA.
+As key organizational development outcomes it is expected to achieve financial diversification of funding sources, and to develop EHRA strategy 2020-2025 and MEL Framework.

 HERE you can read about results achieved by the Eurasian Regional Consortium in 2016-2018 with support from RCNF.